Counterfactual Forecasting for Panel Data: Main results

 where the asymptotic variance is denoted by $\sforest \defeq \sest + \sfor$, with $\sest$ and $\sfor$ defined in \eqref{eq:variance_est} and \eqref{eq:variance_for} in the Appendix. \end{theorem}

+The proof is deferred to App. \ref{pf:asymptotic_normality}.
+Thm. \ref{thm:asymptotic_normality} guarantees $\delta_{NT}$-consistency and asymptotically normalilty of $\thetahatith$.
+Relative to \citet{xiong2023large}, the extension to temporally dependent factors follows from explicitly checking that the general CLT assumptions remain valid under autocorrelation with new Lindeberg and Martingale CLT results, as established in Lem. \ref{lem:imply_5}.
+In App. \ref{sec:unit_root}, we additionally outline the extension of Thm. \ref{thm:asymptotic_normality} to nonstationary autoregressive factor processes with unit roots.

-The proof is deferred to Appendix \ref{pf:asymptotic_normality}.
-Thm. \ref{thm:asymptotic_normality} guarantees that under the regularity conditions, $\thetahatith$ is $\delta_{NT}$-consistent and asymptotically normal.
-We note that $\sforest$ has two components-- (a) The asymptotic variance due to estimating the factors from the panel with missing entries is captured by $\sest$, and also appears in \citet[Cor.
-1]{xiong2023large} for the variance of unit $\times$ time-level outcome estimation, with the roles of rows and columns interchanged.
-If all the entries are observed, $\sest$ has a similar form with the asymptotic variance in \citet[Thm.
-3]{bai2003inferential} where the mean outcome $\theta_{i,t}$ is estimated with $\hat\theta_{i,t} \defeq \hat\Lambda_i^\top \hat F_t$. (b) $\sfor$ reflects the uncertainty arising solely from forecasting, and is asymptotically independent of other leading terms (App.~\ref{pf:asymptotic_normality}).
-If factors were fully observed, the VAR coefficients would be $\sqrt{T}$-consistent and asymptotically normal \citep[Prop.~3.1]{lutkepohl2005new}--yielding a similar asymptotic variance formula.
-When $N/T \to 0$, $\sfor \to 0$ and uncertainty arises solely from factor estimation.
+We note that $\sforest$ has two components-- (a) The asymptotic variance due to estimating the factors from the panel with missing entries is captured by $\sest$, and is similar to the variance of unit $\times$ time-level mean outcome estimation under missing observations in \citet[Cor.
+1]{xiong2023large}, and (b) $\sfor$ captures the uncertainty solely due to the forecasting task, and is asymptotically independent of other leading terms (App.~\ref{pf:asymptotic_normality}).
+When $N/T \to 0$, $\sfor \to 0$ and forecast uncertainty comes only from factor estimation.